About World Animal Day

 Building the celebration of World Animal Day mobilises people for action now for a better future for animals.

 There are other days linked to animals such as: World Day for Laboratory Animals on 24 April and World Wildlife Day on 3 March, and these are important too.
 However, World Animal Day is the one day of the year that embraces all animals and the unique concerns of each, in every country.
 It’s a special opportunity to commemorate our love and respect for animals by doing something special to highlight their importance in the world.
 It unites the animal welfare movement, mobilising it into a global force for change.
 Participation in celebrating World Animal Day grows each year, with a huge variety of inspiring events being held in an increasing number of countries.
 In 2003, we recorded 44 events being held in 13 countries and this has now grown to an estimated 1000 events in around 100 countries.
+YOU can help enhance the visibility of World Animal Day.

 Types of events held: